silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 		}
 	}

-Enable the extension with the following line in `mysite/_config.php`:
+Enable the extension in your [configuration file](/topics/configuration)

-	:::php
-	LeftAndMain::add_extension('BookmarkedPagesLeftAndMainExtension');
+	:::yml
+	LeftAndMain:
+	  extensions:
+	    - BookmarkedPagesLeftAndMainExtension

 As the last step, replace the hardcoded links with our list from the database.
 Find the `<ul>` you created earlier in `mysite/admin/templates/LeftAndMain.ss`